 As envisioned by that coalition, called theOakland Apollo Alliance, the city would provide seed money for a job training program targeting unemployed young people whose jobs prospects are limited by education or poverty.
 Then, the coalition and the city would also recruit green businesses to settle here and build links between businesses and job training progrms.
 Oakland already has a number of clean energy companies, including GRID Alternatives.

 Nationally, investment in clean technology has skyrocketed.
-Venture capitalists poured $2.9 billion into clean technology businesses in 2006, according to the CleanTech Network LLC.
-That is
+Venture capitalists poured $2.

 "These are dignified manual labor jobs with salaries good enough to raise a family," said Ian Kim, the policy director for the Apollo Alliance.